 Examples of ambient abuse include withholding of affection or intimacy, eye-rolling when opinions are expressed, and mocking or criticizing a victim's actions under the guise that it's for their own good just to get the upper hand.
 Social worker Sheri Heller, LCSW, explains that "by fostering a dependency that creates a power differential, the ambient abuser implies he or she possesses great insight, which will assist the targeted victim in her growth and well-being."

 As the name suggests, disproportionate abuse arises when someone reacts too aggressively to a small issue.

-It doesn't matter how gently one partner may try to communicate an issue, their spouse will respond with a temper tantrum.
-The abuser causes intimidation with their reaction by throwing things, slamming doors, or screaming and yelling.
+It doesn't matter how gently one partner tries to communicate an issue; their S.O. will feel provoked to respond with a temper tantrum of epic proportions.
+The abuser causes intimidation with their reaction by throwing things, slamming doors, or even screaming and yelling.

 Abuse By Proxy

 Abuse by proxy is a situation in which an abuser will recruit friends, neighbors, family members, the police, the media, and anyone they can find to threaten, harass, or manipulate their victim into doing what they want.
 This kind of abuse is often seen in divorce court when an abuser's attorney (and even witnesses) attempt to discredit or punish the victim through psychological abuse and other means of manipulation, such as custody arrangements and child-support payments.